Gyuri1/FMC_CSV_Import_Export/README.md

     where Global is the domain name and BULK-ACP is the name of the ACP

-2. You can modify the Policy ACP file and rename ALL of the 3 files to the new ones, for example:
+2. You can modify the Policy ACP file and please **rename ALL of the 3 files** to the new ones, for example:
   BULK-ACP.csv         -> BULK-ACP1.csv
   BULK-ACP_policy.csv  -> BULK-ACP1_policy.csv
   BULK-ACP_policy.json -> BULK-ACP1_policy.json

 3. CSV import to FMC: